 a primary route, particularly one that joins large towns or cities.

-Path and Roads name in English:
+Path and Road Names in English

 - Causeway